XpertAI: uncovering regression model strategies for sub-manifolds: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper, we have proposed the \textit{XpertAI} framework to achieve contextualized and disentangled attributions when explaining regression models.
-Inspired by the MoE approach, the framework divides the data into sub-manifolds, each of which corresponding to a certain predicted output range.
+Inspired by the MoE approach, the framework divides the data into sub-manifolds, each of which corresponds to a certain predicted output range.
 Such a division is achieved by building a collection of \textit{range experts}, which we equip with explainability.
 It enables for the first time a disentanglement along the output of the prediction strategy and the resolution of specific user-defined queries.

-Empirically, we find that our XpertAI framework is able to distill locally relevant explanations from highly aggregated global standard attributions, as demonstrated by a number of quantitative experiments based on occlusion tests.
-Explanations associated with each expert range can be precomputed, in a way that exact user queries can be answered very quickly as a linear combination of the precomputed explanations.
+Empirically, we find that our XpertAI framework can distill locally relevant explanations from highly aggregated global standard attributions, as demonstrated by several quantitative experiments based on occlusion tests.
+Explanations associated with each expert range can be precomputed, so that exact user queries can be answered very quickly as a linear combination of the precomputed explanations.

 Our approach can be interpreted within the framework of virtual layers, which has been instrumental in achieving various forms of explanation disentanglement.
-Furthermore, our approach provides an alternative to the more common approach of extracting reference points or counterfactuals and bypasses some of the challenges associated with reference points, such as their multiplicity and the need to search for them.
+Furthermore, our approach provides an alternative to the more common approach of extracting reference points or counterfactuals and bypasses some of the challenges , such as their multiplicity and the need to search for them.
 Also, our approach differs from self-interpretable generalized additive models, by remaining applicable to a broad range of ML models, including deep neural networks.